Sueki Yonemura: Biography

-Promoted to Rear Admiral on December 1, 1925, he was appointed Chief of the Hydrographic Department, the highest post within the navigation department and held this position for five years.
+Promoted to rear admiral on December 1, 1925, he was appointed Chief of the Hydrographic Department, the highest position within the navigation department and held this post for five years.
 During his tenure, he was a government representative to the International Hydrographic Congress.
 Major Eiji Kusakari, who committed suicide, was one of his subordinates who accompanied him at this time.
 He was in charge of fleet movements and naval affairs as an instructor at the Imperial Japanese Naval Academy.

 In 1927, with the aim of disseminating maritime thought not only within the naval department but also among the general public, he wrote "The Story of Voyage" and published it from the Society for the Advancement of Science.
-On November 30, 1929, he was promoted to Vice Admiral and on December 24, 1930, he was transferred to reserve duty.
+On November 30, 1929, he was promoted to vice admiral and on December 24, 1930, he was transferred to reserve duty.

 Since then, he has served on the board of a company involved in weapons manufacturing.
 Yonemura would later write the 10 Rules for manipulating ships within the naval department.
 Yonemura got married at some point and had two daughters.